rnrand/group-site/content/authors/bhakti-shah/_index.md

   url: ""

 # Short bio (displayed in user profile at end of posts)
-bio: I am a second year undergraduate student at the University of Chicago, majoring in Computer Science and Mathematics.
+bio: I am a joint BS/MS student at the University of Chicago, majoring in Computer Science.

 interests:
 - Programming Languages